 Robby remains distracted with our Junior English class, getting all the boys to dress up for the female roles in the Shakespearean drama.
 Band business becomes more time-consuming for Michael, Hippie and me.
 I complicate matters by turning the Out-Crowd social status group into a commercial oldies band, specializing in parties for the younger teen crowd.
-As older musicians (at 16), we have to carry the new band, as the youngsters (John, Dave, Jazz, Jenna, Stu and Mike Jr) learn to play well enough to perform.
+As older musicians (at 16), we have to carry the new band, until the youngsters (John, Dave, Jazz, Jenna, Stu and Mike Jr) learn to play well enough to perform.
 Michael spends most of his time with the Out-Crowd, helping Jenna harmonize with Stu and Mike Jr. The Jacettes also help with vocals and the dancing.
 I want to work with John, so I’m teaching him rhythm guitar, hoping some of Jace’s talent is genetic.
-Jace tries to guide his hands, but John freaks out when he feels someone touching his hands.
+Jace tries to guide his hands, but John freaks out when he feels someone touching him.
 Jace’s presence makes others feel eerie and spooky.
-I know if I tell anyone I’m able to see and communicate with Jace, they will chalk it up to my emotionally unstable personality.
-Even Robby isn’t sure I’m not just projecting.
+I know if I tell anyone I am able to see and communicate with Jace, they will chalk it up to my emotionally unstable personality.
+Even Robby is not sure I am not just projecting.
 John learns by watching the chords I play and mimicking my fingering.
-He learns by watching me play.
 His ear is good enough to tell if he hits the notes properly.
 He prefers that I mouth the chord changes for him.
-Needing to be sure, he goes to Spec’s Music and practices songs from sheet music.
-He isn’t ready to play by ear but it’s cute to see him sitting in the corner at Spec’s playing from the sheet music.
+Needing to be sure, he goes to Spec’s Music and practices songs off sheet music in a corner He is not ready to play by ear but it is cute to see him sitting in the corner at Spec’s playing from the sheet music.
 Only I can see Jace perched next to him and murmuring affirmation or correction as John plays the songs we know so well.
 Because we’re a local performing band, Spec’s lets us practice at the store.
-Soon John has his own junior high groupies who sit around listening to him play and learning new songs.
+Soon John has his own junior high groupies who sit around listening to him play as he learns new songs.
 They sing the words softly, encouraging him to sing with them.
 These are all pop songs, so everyone knows the lyrics and melodies.
-He’s still living at Stu’s and continues to swim at the University, although he’s at the bottom of the B team.
+He’s still living at Stu’s and continues to swim at the University, although he is at the bottom of the B team.
 He and Mike double-team Stu when Stu pesters anyone too much.
 John is busy and staying out of trouble.

-I ask him if he’ll ever go live at his mom’s house.
+I ask if he thinks he will ever go live at his mom’s house.

 “I’ll never go back there.
 They killed Jace.”

 He only speaks about Jace with me.
-He can let his feelings come out a little, because I’m over the crying jags that overwhelmed me.
+He can let his feelings come out a little, because I am over the crying jags that overwhelmed me at first.
 To everyone else, he remains aloof and remote.
-With all the girl attention, I hope he’ll find a steady, but he plays it cool.
-They all seem immature, anyway.
+With all the girl attention, I hope he finds a steady, but he plays it cool.
+Anyway they all seem pretty immature,.

 We schedule Out-Crowd rehearsal around their busy lives, which leaves us little time to work on False Gods songs.
 Hippie is coaching Jazz on the bass and Michael is bringing Dave up to speed on the drums.
 They play together on the double set.
 When Robby is there, Michael lets Dave play on his set, giving Dave pointers.
 All this Out-Crowd rehearsing allows Michael to spend lots of time with Jenna.
 To keep her virginal, one of her older brothers, Guido, is appointed manager of the Out-Crowd, to keep a sharp eye on her.
 Robby sells him pot.
 Since he is 20 and an adult, he has to pay.
-With unlimited beers and plentiful pot, he’s mostly a space case, leaving Michael plenty of opportunities to sneak around with Jenna for quick make-out sessions.
-I’m jealous that he’s getting to do what Jace and I did but no longer physically can.
-I get even with wet dreams but I’m having to buy so many rubbers, that Susan actually asks me if I’m sneaking girls up to my room when she finds about twenty used condoms in my trash.
-I’m immature enough to turn bright red.
+With unlimited beers and plentiful pot, he is mostly a space case, leaving Michael plenty of opportunities to sneak around with Jenna for quick make-out sessions.
+I am jealous that he is getting to do what Jace and I did but no longer physically can.
+I get even with wet dreams but I am having to buy so many rubbers that Susan actually asks me if I am sneaking girls up to my room when she finds about twenty used condoms in the trash.
+I am immature enough to turn bright red.

 “You can tell me about girlfriends, if you want,” she suggests.
 No way, Jose.

 Dad is building a positive reputation as advocate for the need to have guns in your home.
-He makes me travel to several NRA conventions where he speaks and I have to answer questions about our ‘incident.’
-I act the loving, hero-worshiping son, but after the second show, I tell him I can’t keep bringing up that nightmare.
+He makes me travel to several NRA conventions where he speaks, and I have to answer questions about our ‘incident.’
+I act the loving, hero-worshiping son, but after the second show, I tell him I cannot keep bringing up that nightmare.

 “It’s okay, Timmy.
 People pretty much know the story now.
 I can carry the show myself.”